Vifa: Norwegian ownership

 In 1961, preparing for his retirement, Niels Christian Madsen decided to sell the factory shares to his son, engineer Carl Christian Nørgaard Madsen, and Radionette founder Jan Wessel, who by then had established their own loudspeaker manufacturing business in Norway, known by the name SEAS ("Skandinavisk Elektro-Akustisk Selskap").
-After the acquisition, technology was shared between the two plants, while the SEAS name and model nomenclature was applied to products from both factories.
-Videbæk-made models would have the words "SEAS Hroswitha" stamped into their magnet steel caps.
+With the acquisition, most of the original Hroswitha designs were discontinued, but a couple of popular models were adapted to use SEAS' and Carl Christian's patented and standardized magnet assemblies.
+SEAS' logo and model nomenclature was applied to all products, and the words "SEAS Hroswitha" were for a period stamped into the magnet steel caps.

 The Danish and Norwegian factories had already collaborated to some extent during SEAS' startup in the late 40's, with the Videbæk factory supplying SEAS with inner suspension parts, which were difficult to manufacture to precision.
 The two now experienced great growth together, and were formally made sister companies in 1971.
 While the facilities in Moss, Norway focused on technological development and production at the higher end of the product stack, the Videbæk factory continued to manufacture more traditional and lower-cost products.